 ‘Stop, Look and Listen’ helped millions of children cross the road safely, while ‘Slip-Slop-Slap’ persuaded a generation of Australians to guard against skin cancer.
 Both these safety campaigns succeeded because they were easy to remember, and easy to follow.

 Another challenge for communicators is helping employees understand their organisation’s purpose, objectives or strategy.

 Unfortunately, business strategy and plans are rarely produced in communication-ready format.
 It’s often up to us to translate them for the wider business, and the rule of three can help here too.
 Grouping business priorities into three areas for communication purposes not only increases recall, it also forces you – and your organisation – to prioritise.

 After all, as management guru Jim Collins wrote: ‘If you have more than three priorities, you don’t have any’.

 Many business presentations are ineffective because they’re rambling and unfocused.
 That’s why communication and pitch experts suggest using a three-part structure for presentations.
 It’s one of the easiest and most effective ways of structuring your message.

-, communications expert Carmine Gallo recommends creating a message map on a single piece of paper to plan any pitch or presentation.
+In Talk Like Ted, communications expert Carmine Gallo recommends creating a message map on a single piece of paper to plan any pitch or presentation.
 It consists of three steps:

 - First, create a simple headline for your presentation: the single most important thing you want your audience to know about your product, service or idea.